Support Home Game Builder Components Guide

 By default, Gorilla is listening for responses as soon as the screen starts.
 You can use the Trigger - Response Window component to manually configure Gorilla to start listening for responses at a point you specify.

 On your Screen tab, set the Screen Manager Response Window to 'Manual'.
 Then, in your Objects tab, use the Trigger - Response Window component to open the response window at a more suitable point in the screen.
 If a participant tries to respond before the response window is open, you'll still be able to see it in your metrics as 'too early', but it won't count as a genuine response and won't be scored as correct/incorrect or advance the screen.
-This is useful if you don't want to start counting reaction times while, for example, an image or text is displayed.
+This is useful if you don't want to start counting reaction times while, for example, an image or text is displayed, or until an Audio file has finished playing.

 Samples that use this component